-The increase in research and development expenses for the three months ended March 31, 2006, as compared to the same period in the prior year was primarily due to ongoing expenses related to the clinical development of our Technosphere Insulin System.
+The increase in research and development expenses for the three and six months ended June 30, 2006, as compared to the same periods in the prior year was primarily due to ongoing expenses related to the clinical development of our Technosphere Insulin System.
 The expansion of our Phase 3 clinical trial program for our Technosphere Insulin System and the continuation of other preclinical studies increased our clinical research expenditures in 2006 as compared to the same period in 2005.
 This also resulted in increased Technosphere Insulin manufacturing costs to supply clinical trial materials.
 We also continue to expand our qualification and validation of our manufacturing system.
 Additionally, research activities related to toxicology studies for our Technosphere Insulin System, expanding our proprietary Technosphere platform technology, developing additional applications for the pulmonary delivery of other drugs and the discovery and development of programs primarily focused on cancer therapies resulted in increased research expenditures.
 We anticipate that our research and development expenses associated with our Technosphere Insulin System, expanding our Technosphere platform technology and the pursuit of cancer therapies will continue to increase in 2006.
 Specifically, we anticipate increased expenses related to the continuation of existing and initiation of new clinical trials, and the resulting manufacturing costs associated with producing clinical trial materials.

-The increase in stock-based compensation expense for the three months ended March 31, 2006 compared to the three months ended March 31, 2005 primarily resulted from the adoption of SFAS No. 123R which requires all share-based payments to employees, including grants of stock options and the compensatory elements of employee stock purchase plans, to be recognized in the income statement based upon the fair value of the awards at the grant date.
+The increase in stock-based compensation expense for the three and six months ended June 30, 2006 compared to the same periods in the prior year primarily resulted from the adoption of SFAS No. 123R which requires all share-based payments to employees, including grants of stock options and the compensatory elements of employee stock purchase plans, to be recognized in the income statement based upon the fair value of the awards at the grant date.
 As described in the Critical Accounting Policies above, we have adopted SFAS No. 123R as of the effective date of January 1, 2006.
-In connection with our adoption, we expect non-cash stock-based compensation expense to increase significantly in the future.
-See Note 4 - Accounting for Stock-Based Compensation in the footnotes to our financial statements.
+As a result of our adoption of SFAS No. 123R, we expect non-cash stock-based compensation expense to be higher in future periods as compared to periods prior to January 1, 2006.
+See Note 3 - Accounting for Stock-Based Compensation in the footnotes to our financial statements.